djeada/Statistics-Notes/notes/probability_distributions/intro/central_limit_theorem.md

 $$P\left(\frac{X_1 + X_2 + \ldots + X_n - n\mu}{\sigma\sqrt{n}} \leq a\right) \to \frac{1}{\sqrt{2\pi}} \int_{-\infty}^{a} e^{-x^2/2} \, dx$$

-### Key Points
+Key Points:

-1. **Sufficiently Large Samples**: "Large" is typically considered to be a sample size of 30 or more, though this can vary based on the distribution's initial shape.
+1. "Large" is typically considered to be a sample size of 30 or more, though this can vary based on the distribution's initial shape.

-2. **Independence**: Samples should be independent of each other.
+2. Samples should be independent of each other.

-3. **Sample Means**: It's the distribution of the means of these samples that becomes normal, not the distribution of the individual data points.
+3. It's the distribution of the means (and other statistics like sum and percentage) of these samples that becomes normal, not the distribution of the individual data points (it can still be skewed).

 ### Implications and Applications

+The CLT allows us to use the normal distribution to approximate probabilities and percentages in large samples.
+For instance:

+In an online game where you have a 20% chance of winning a small prize, the number of small prizes won in nn plays follows a binomial distribution, which can be approximated by a normal distribution when nn is large.

-- **Universal Applicability**: The CLT is applicable to almost any population distribution, given a sufficiently large sample size.
+- The CLT is applicable to almost any population distribution, given a sufficiently large sample size.
 This includes distributions that are not normally distributed.
-- **Predictive Power**: It allows statisticians to make inferences about population parameters using sample statistics, particularly when dealing with large datasets.
+- It allows statisticians to make inferences about population parameters using sample statistics, particularly when dealing with large datasets.
-- **Practicality in Sampling**: It underpins many statistical procedures and experiments, where it's often impractical or impossible to observe an entire population.
+- It underpins many statistical procedures and experiments, where it's often impractical or impossible to observe an entire population.

 ### Limitations